LeeoBianchi/Stripointing/README.md

 **Simulation**:
 The function "Simulation" produces a .txt file for a celestial body and a horn in a certain time period specified by the user.
-Some .txt file can be found attached in zipped directories.

 **Getting the results**:
 This is divided in two parts: